Thwarting Book Thieves

 June 27, 2012 -- Associated Press

 In a story about the retrieval of the Wytfliet Atlas, the firm is noted for representing the Royal Library of Sweden.
-Steven Feldman a partner at Herrick, Feinstein, is quoted throughout the article discussing the additional missing volumes which “went all over the world from the auction” in Germany.
 The Associated Press story was picked up by hundreds of outlets across the country including The Wall Street Journal, The San Francisco Chronicle, The Boston Globe, The Huffington Post, The Washington Post, ABC News, CBS News, MSN Money, CNBC, ArtDaily, U.S. News & World Report and BusinessWeek.

 Historic stolen atlas returned to Sweden

 Herrick, Feinstein is noted for representing the Royal Library of Sweden in an article discussing the recovery of the Wytfliet Atlas.
 The article ran in multiple languages and appeared in outlets around the world including L’Express, Le Parisien, Le Point, RTL, Le Vif, France 24, El Pais, El Diario, Metro Portal, Univision, Nederlands Dagblad and MediaFax.

 Herrick Lawyers Help Sweden Recover Atlas Stolen a Decade Ago